 13. Glock: The Rise of America’s Gun by Paul M. Barret

 To be a successful security operator in America, one needs to have an astute awareness of the country’s gun culture.
 Barret’s chronology of weaponry in the United States is invaluable.
 The guide provides a detailed analysis of the use of firearms.
 The historical information provides a helpful perspective in discerning responsible gun ownership.
 The book ingeniously promotes the obligation of conscientious firearm awareness while simultaneously deflecting the notion of collective recklessness.

 14. Shooting To Live by William E. Fairbairn

 This work from a British commander was published in 1942, but it exemplifies modern American tenets.
 Fairbairn taught marksmanship skills to the British troops during World War II, and this guide collects his teachings in an engaging way.
 This title is exceedingly influential because it initiated the perception of security through guns that has become a modern trope in popular culture.
 This manual is concise and brutal.

 15. Defensive Tactics: Modern Arrest & Control Techniques for Today’s Police Warrior by Loren W. Christensen

-This book is the essential instructional utility for all prospective police officers.
+This book is an essential instructional utility for all prospective police officers.
 It teaches precise ways to safely approach potential perpetrators of violence.
-The guidelines are structured to avoid violations of citizen rights, and the author stresses alternate non-violent scenarios every step of the way.
+The guidelines are structured to avoid violations of civil rights, and the author stresses alternate non-violent scenarios every step of the way.
 Any security professional can greatly benefit from this detailed manifesto about initiating interactions without propagating an altercation.